ben-jacobson/Remora-STM32F4xx-W5500/README.md

 - PWM: Set up the max PWM value
 - PWM: Test if using the same TIM/Channel, does the last frequency on the shared PWM set correctly as per docs below?
 - PWM: Test if this work if we use the fixed period only?
 In which case the variable boolean should be used to lock down to fixed period to save on set point variables.
-- PWM: Fix bug with secondary PWM period and duty cycle not updating properly
+- PWM: Another odd bug when setting period too high it defaults to 79us?
+Maybe an overflow?

-# W5500 connection
+# Wiznet W5500 connection
 - PA_5: SCK
 - PA_6: MISO
 - PA_7: MOSI